What Trump Said When About COVID

 The most famous line Nolan has ever written, or filmed, is probably from “The Dark Knight”: You either die a hero or live long enough to see yourself become the villain.
 Back in 2008, that felt like bullshit to me—in the film it comes out of nowhere—but, man, the times have proven it true.
 “Oppenheimer” adds an addendum: resurrection.
 For a time, J. Robert is the hero.
 But he lives long enough, and through reactionary times, to become the villain.
 Then the times shift again, his enemies are smited, and in the 1960s his wife stares daggers at Edward Teller’s proffered hand.

 I suppose I should finish the book—it might answer some of my questions.
 I got 200 pages in last summer but got distracted.
 Either way, I’ll always have a fondness for the film.
-It’s the last movie I ever saw with my brother.
+It’s the last movie I ever saw in a theater with my brother.